-Before you click the links below, be sure you explore the complete Let's Go Geography Curriculum first.
-It's more cost-effective to subscribe for a semester or year and have the lessons emailed to you each week!
+Before you click the links below, be sure to explore the complete Let's Go Geography Curriculum first.
+It's more cost-effective to subscribe for a semester or year.
+You will receive full access to all lessons you have paid for with a lesson reminder emailed to you each week!

 Greenland is the largest island in the world!
 With much of Greenland inside the Arctic Circle, it stays rather cold year-round.
 Kids love the Arctic wildlife and the amazing Northern Lights.
 Let's go to Greenland!